-One of my clients had a rather unique payroll issue some years back, when I first took over the back-end bookkeeping for his business.
+My client, Debbie, had rather unique payroll issues some years back, when I first took over the back-end bookkeeping for her business.

-He was utilizing QuickBooks Online Enhanced Payroll.
-He had a history of giving payday advances to his employees, but he was not doing the best job of keeping records of the ongoing balances of these advances (and subsequent paybacks).
+She was utilizing QuickBooks Online Enhanced Payroll.
+She had a history of giving payday advances to her employees, but she was not doing the best job of keeping records of the ongoing balances of these advances (and subsequent paybacks).

 When I took over the bookkeeping duties and investigated this matter further, I discovered two additional bookkeeping issues: